 Let's talk about Zibi.

-Zibi is the name for the landmark project now underway to revitalize the industrialized lands formerly owned by Domtar on Chaudière and Albert Islands in Ottawa, and along the waterfront in the city of Gatineau, Quebec.
+Zibi is the name for the landmark project now underway to revitalize the industrial lands formerly owned by Domtar and E.B.
+Eddy on Chaudière and Albert Islands in the city of Ottawa, Ontario, and along the waterfront in the city of Gatineau, Quebec.

 Curious about the land on which it will be built and the vision for creating one of the world’s most sustainable communities, in collaboration with the region’s Algonquin Anishinabe community?